shakfu/py-js/FAQ.md

 ### Does it only work with Homebrew python?

-It used to work by default with [Homebrew](https://brew.sh) installed python but current versions don't require Homebrew python.
+It used to work, by default, with [Homebrew](https://brew.sh) installed python but current versions don't require Homebrew python.
 Python3 installed from python.org works as expected, and even Apple installed system python3 has been tested to work on the default build and some but not all of the other build variants.

-Basically, there is no instrinsic reason why it shouldn't work with other python3 installations on your system.
+Basically, there is no intrinsic reason why it shouldn't work with python3 on your system if the python3 version >= 3.7

 ## Implementation